 G. Action by Commission.
 The Commission shall approve or disapprove a management contract within thirty (30) days after it is submitted to the Commission for approval.
-The Commission may extend the thirty (30) day period by not more than thirty (30) days if it notifies Pojoaque Gaming, Inc. and the Tribal Council in writing of the reason for the extension.
+The Commission may extend the thirty (30) day period by not more than thirty (30) days if it notifies the Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-

 H. Modification and Revocation of Management Contract.
-The Commission, after notice and hearing, shall have the authority to require appropriate contract modifications and may void any management contract if it determines that this Gaming Ordinance or the management contract has been violated.
+The Commission, after notice and hearing, shall have the authority to require appropriate contract modification and may void any management contract if it determines that this Gaming Ordinance or the management contract has been violated.

 I. No Transfer of Real Property.
-No management contract for the operation and management of a gaming activity regulated by this Gaming Ordinance shall transfer or in any other manner convey any interest in land or other real property, unless specific statutory authority exists therefor and unless clearly specified in writing in said management contract.
+No management contract for the operation and management of a gaming activity regulated by this Gaming Ordinance shall transfer or in any other manner convey any interest in land or other real property, unless specific statutory authority exists, therefor and unless clearly specified in writing in said management contract.